 There was a strong positive relationship between LOI and SOC (SOC = 0.39 x LOI – 0.28; Figure 1).
 Generally, the sandy soils are above the regression line, whereas the clayey soils are below.
 The clay (<2 μm), silt (2-63 μm) and sand (63-2000 μm) fractions were not included in the linear regression.
 They are used only for determination of SWL.

 Table 2 shows the results from tests of various linear models of the relation between SOC and LOI, clay and Fines20.
 Fines20 was tested in addition to clay because silt-sized separates also may contain clay minerals.
 The interaction between LOI and clay for the individual sites was not significant (Highfield: P=0.995, Askov: P=0.193, Lerbjerg: P=0.301).
 Similarly the interaction between LOI and Fines20 was not significant (Highfield: P=0.125, Askov: P=0.248, Lerbjerg: P=0.086).
 Quadratic clay or Fines20 terms were not significant, when included in the models for Highfield (clay2: P=0.937, Fines202: P=0.581) and Lerbjerg (clay2: P=0.439, Fines202: P=0.137).
 For Askov the quadratic clay term was not significant (clay2: P=0.439).
 However, the quadratic Fines20 term was significant (Fines202: P=0.009), but the homoscedasticity assumption for the linear regression model was not fulfilled, so the quadratic term was not included in the model.
 When the intercept of a given model was non-significant, it was disregarded and the regression forced through the origin.
 In general, the regression coefficient for LOI was positive while clay and Fines20 showed negative regression coefficients when both LOI and clay or Fines20 were included in the models.
 The best model for each site was taken as the model with the largest R2 and smallest AIC.
 If the intercept was non-significant, the model without intercept was selected as the best model.
 Models differing < 2 in AIC values are not considered significantly different (Burnham & Anderson, 2002).
 The best models for Highfield included clay, whereas the best models for Askov and Lerbjerg included Fines20.
-The best overall model based on data from all three sites included a quadratic clay expression (model O2.1, Table 3):
+In order to find the best overall model based on data from all three sites, a model including a linear effect of LOI and clay was tested.
+However, this model was not able to capture the residuals for the individual sites, and the residual plot revealed that a quadratic clay term was needed.
+Thus, the best overall model included a quadratic clay expression (model O2.1, Table 3):

 SOC = 0.513 LOI – (0.047 Clay – 0.00025 Clay2) (3)